-- Red steady: power is supplied to the camera, the system is loading. - Blue steady: system loading is complete; the camera is ready to be configured through the web interface. - Blinking violet: the camera's firmware is updating.
-Do not switch off the camera and do not close a browser's window till the process completing. - Unlit: power is not supplied to the camera or the LED indicator is turned off.
+- Red steady: power is supplied to the camera, the system is loading. - Blue steady: system loading is complete; the camera is ready to be configured through the web interface. - Blinking violet: a) the camera is connecting to the Wi-Fi network via WPS; b) a camera's firmware is updating.
+Do not switch off the camera and do not close a browser's window till process completing. - Unlit: power is not supplied to the camera or the LED indicator is turned off.

-Network LED: lights when the camera is connected to a network.
+Network LED: lights when the camera is connected to the network.

-- Blinking blue: the camera is connected to a wired network. - Unlit: the camera is not connected to a wired network or the LED indicator is turned off.
+- Blinking blue: the camera is connected to the wired network. - Unlit: the camera is not connected to the wired network or the LED indicator is turned off.